tszheichoi/awesome-sensor-logger/STUDY_DATA_DELIVERY.md

 ### Requirements for Investigator
 - On the latest version of Sensor Logger (1.46 or later).
 - An active Ultimate tier subscription.
-- An existing S3-compatible bucket (e.g., Amazon S3, Backblaze B2, Cloudflare R2), which supports presigned urls.
+- An existing S3-compatible bucket (e.g., Amazon S3, Backblaze B2, Cloudflare R2), which supports presigned URLs.
 - A set of credentials with write-only permissions for the bucket (to ensure participants can only upload data).

 ### Requirements for Participants